Reed-CompBio/spras/docker-wrappers/SPRAS/README.md

 ## Versions:

+The versions of this image match the version of the spras package within it.
 - v0.1.0: Created an image with SPRAS as an installed python module.
 This makes SPRAS runnable anywhere with Docker/Singularity.
 Note that the Snakefile should be runnable from any directory within the container.